AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 #### Directory

-Open your Terminal and make the directory for our orange project with this command.
+Open your Terminal and make directory for our project using bash.

 ```bash
 mkdir orange_project